sebadob/hiqlite/README.md

 #### TODO implement

-This list is my no means exhaustive, these are just the next big things on my list
+This list is by no means exhaustive, these are just the next big things

-- TLS
 - backups to s3
 - restore from remote backup
 - consistent queries on leader